 Singer-Moye was occupied between ca. A.D.
 1100 and 1450.
-Preliminary analyses suggest that the site was occupied in three distinct phases, though it is unclear whether or not the site was abandoned between each phase (Brannan and Birch 2014).
+The site was occupied in three distinct phases, though it is unclear whether or not the site was abandoned between each phase (Brannan 2018).
+It’s estimated that at it’s greatest extent, the town contained more than 2,000 inhabitants who occupied the site core and adjacent land forms (Brannan and Birch 2017).
 Unraveling the occupational history of the site remains one of the primary goals of our ongoing research.

 The SMASH project conducted active field research at the site between 2012 and 2017.
 We are now on hiatus while we prepare the results of those surveys and excavations for publication.